Orion–Eridanus Superbubble: Gallery

 Soft X-ray image of the Orion-Eridanus Superbubble with ROSAT.

 The Orion-Eridanus superbubble in Hydrogen-alpha, with the Barnard's Loop and Eridanus Loop.
 Image covers the same area of the sky as the left image.

 Part of the Orion-Eridanus Superbubble with ROSAT.
 The contours are 100 Mircon IRAS observations and show the shielding of soft x-rays by a filament.
+The circular shape of X-ray emission is due to ROSAT's field of view, not the shape of superbubble itself.

 50°×39° view of the Orion–Eridanus Superbubble from the Northern Sky Narrowband Survey showing Hα (red) and continuum (green and blue).